 This is particularly valuable in developing countries where corruption and tax avoidance is particularly high and is stunting economic growth.
 In India for example, only 10 million of its 1.2 billion people actually pay taxes.
 For the country to develop and thrive, more of those people need to pay taxes.13

 Cashless societies can improve security in a number of ways.
-Here are
+Here are a few examples:

 Reduction in violent crime